Hawthorne001/amplitude-dev-center/includes/session-replay/sampling-rate.md

   sampleRate: 0.01
 }).promise;
 ```

+!!!tip
+    Update sample rate from the Session Replay settings screen in Amplitude.
+See [The Settings page](https://help.amplitude.com/hc/en-us/articles/235649848-The-Settings-page#h_01HWX78NJWG0ZEYZ2D8Z6CW10P) for more information.

 To set the `sampleRate` consider the monthly quota on your Session Replay plan.
 For example, if your monthly quota is 2,500,000 sessions, and you average 3,000,000 monthly sessions, your quota is 83% of your average sessions.
 In this case, to ensure sampling lasts through the month, set `sampleRate` to `.83` or lower.